 We have limited space in the living room and are making the best use of the “extra” room we do have.
-We re-purposed a book shelf to add some more storage space for open-ended play opportunities.
+We never use the fireplace & re-purposed a book shelf to add some more storage space for open-ended play opportunities.

-He favors arts and crafts or drawing and we used to keep those materials put away and I would have to go out in the garage and get all of the materials and set up and then clean up when he was finished.
+He favors arts and crafts or drawing and we used to keep those materials put away and I would have to go out in the garage and get all of the materials and set up and then clean up & put away when he was finished.

 Instead of all of that back and forth I set up an arts and crafts bin.
 He can reach everything all by himself and play whatever he’d like.
 It’s organized and easy to see (and clean up).

 I favor it for messy play and getting the wiggles out.
 Then we started using our deck as a work/ play space when we have nice weather.
-We have been slowly adding plants and I found a super frugal tip on how to do that.
+We have been slowly adding plants and now have a garden.

-We have since sprouted an apple tree (above), mandarin oranges, and a persimmon tree.
+We have since sprouted an apple tree & avocado (above), mandarin oranges, and a persimmon tree (not shown).

-For some reason I wasn’t doing this with my son.
-I was planning 1-2 days every month and it was overwhelming and frustrating and just felt like it was not the best use of my time.
+For some reason I wasn’t nearly as organized with my son.
+It was nice to have a slower more relaxed pace but I was planning 1-2 days every month and making adjustments all the time.
+It was overwhelming and frustrating and just felt like I was not doing it “right”.

 Whatever it is that isn’t working for you in hour homeschool right now, change it!